ColorlabMD/Prores-BitDepth/README.md

 ## Testing procedure:

-Platform M1 Apple MacOS 12.2.1 Objective C and C++ Using AVFoundation.
+Platform: M1 Apple MacOS 12.2.1 Objective C and C++ Using AVFoundation.
 Images were created as 16bit per component RGBA at a resolution of 720x480

 Apple Encoder